1940

 I have found more time on my hands and began

-in earnest to search and voila I stumbled across
+in earnest to search, and voila, I stumbled across

-your wonderful web site.
+your wonderful web site!
 You will never know

 what it has meant to me to be able to read in